 We are excited to be entering a new phase in our growth as an organisation, and will continue to explore opportunities to develop projects which can support the energy transition.”

-Gateway Energy Centre will bring significant local benefits, including:
+Gateway Energy Centre will bring significant local community benefits, including:

 - A variety of local supplier and service businesses will be used to support the project throughout construction and operations.